luketimothyjones/s3-site-size/README.md

     :: Returns ::
         JSON Object {
-          allowed_bytes :: Amount of data the user is allowed to use in bytes used_bytes    :: Amount of data used by user in bytes used_percent  :: Percent of data used (allowed_bytes / used_bytes) used_readable :: Human-readable size  (highest size unit + two decimal places) }
+          allowed_bytes :: Amount of storage space the site is allowed to use in bytes used_bytes    :: Amount of storage space used by site in bytes used_percent  :: Percent of allowed storage space used (allowed_bytes / used_bytes) used_readable :: Human-readable size (applicable size unit to two decimal places)
+        }

     :: Example ::